Price Position and Structural State

 Trading Friction and Price Efficiency

-GIGGLE shows moderate trading friction, with a 3-day friction score of 39.4.
+GIGGLE shows moderate trading friction, with a 3-day friction score of 42.6.
 The score combines price progress, wick rejection, and volume confirmation.
 Recent candles show mixed acceptance, so price is moving but still showing some noise.
 Moves near support or resistance need a cleaner daily close before they carry stronger weight.

 Open Interest, Funding, and Positioning

-Funding is positive on the 24-hour average at +0.004982%, with the 7-day average also positive at +0.003009%.
+Funding is positive on the 24-hour average at +0.004889%, with the 7-day average also positive at +0.004969%.
 This shows sustained long-side cost pressure across both short and medium windows.

 Correlation, Beta, and Index Relationship

 GIGGLE shows a moderate relationship with the broader crypto market (Sigloid Index).
 Correlation indicates partial co-movement with the index, while R² suggests that index behavior explains only part of its movement.
 This means broader market direction has some influence, but asset-specific factors remain important.
-Over the 30-day window, the relationship is stable.
+Over the 30-day window, the relationship is weakening.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |